Ivo-Balbaert/The_Way_to_Jai/book/17A_Basics_of_procedures.md

 ```

 Swapping two values through a procedure means returning the values in reverse order.
 A version for ints is shown in line (1), a version for Any type in line (2).
-In § 22.2.3 we'll discuss two built-in polymorphic versions of swap.
+In § 22.2.3 we'll discuss a built-in polymorphic version of swap.

 ## 17.11 A println procedure
 See *17.10_println.jai*: